PyRsw/PyRsw/README.md

-# PyRsw
+# pysw
-Numerical Simulations of the Rotating Shallow Water Model
+Python code to solve the Rotating Shallow Water Model